Undergrad: University of Texas at Austin

-Lois graduated from the University of Texas at Austin as a Dean's Honored Graduate, placing her in the top 1% of her class.
+Lois graduated from the University of Texas at Austin as a Dean's Honored Graduate, placing her in the top 1% of her class of over three thousand students.
 She earned a Bachelor of Science and Arts in biochemistry with honors, receiving distinctions in Research and Diversity, Equity, and Inclusion.
+Lois was awarded the College of Natural Sciences Scholarship, acted as the President of UT Austin Health Careers Mentorship Program, and worked as a Recruitment Liaison for the College of Natural Sciences Undergraduate Recruitment.

-As part of the Polymathic Scholars Program, Lois conducted innovative research on the use of video games in STEM education at UT Austin.
+As part of the Polymathic Scholars Honors Program, Lois conducted innovative research on the use of video games in STEM education at UT Austin.
 Lois’ work led to the creation of IRON'ed IT!, a video game exploring iron transport systems in Vibrio cholerae, and culminated in her thesis titled, "The Effects of Interactive Digital Media in STEM Education."
-She was also the president of UT Austin’s Health Careers Mentorship Program.
+She also completed a certificate in Digital Arts & Media.

 As an advocate for diversity, equity, and inclusion, Lois has served on numerous committees aimed at improving the climate for underrepresented and marginalized groups.
 This commitment is reflected in her academic distinctions and continues to shape her approach to medicine and community service.
 Lois aspires to use her medical education to improve healthcare in rural communities like the one she grew up in.

+Her approach is characterized by a deep understanding of the application process and a commitment to helping students strike the perfect balance of being well-informed and prepared without feeling overwhelmed.
 As a counselor, Lois is fully invested in students as people.
-She believes that the best application and interview material is found in the unstructured moments when she has conversations with her students and they are reflecting on their lives and journeys.
-Her greatest strength is the ability to meet students and their families where they are at, distilling the information required to understand the medical school application process in a way that is both informative and manageable.
+She believes that the best application and interview material is found in conversations with students where they reflect on their lives and journeys.
+Her greatest strength is the ability to meet students and their families where they are, distilling the information required to understand the medical school application process in a way that is both informative and manageable.

 Outside of her academic pursuits, Lois enjoys reading and watching movies, particularly thrillers.
 She has also discovered a new passion for outdoor activities, including backpacking, camping, and hiking.